renceabishek/joni-weds-blessy/public/README.txt

 TITLE:
-Wedding - 100% Fully Responsive Free HTML5 Bootstrap Template
+Wedding - Joni weds Blessy, Click here to see our wedding porfolios

 AUTHOR:
 DESIGNED & DEVELOPED by GetTemplates.co